Does Your Website Run On WordPress? How To Tell

 Wappalyzer - Web Browser Add-On (Firefox / Chrome)

-If you browse the net using either the Firefox or Google Chrome web browsers and would like to be able to see if the sites that you are visiting are powered by WordPress, then Wappalyzer is a very useful add-on to add to your web browser.
+If you browse the net using either Firefox or Google Chrome and want to be able to instantly tell if the sites that you are visiting are WP sites, then Wappalyzer is a useful add-on to add to your web browser.

 According to their website …